Homemade Almond Croissants

 - Baking the croissants:

-- The croissants are best eaten the day they are made.
-Freeze in airtight container.
-Thaw the croissants overnight in the refrigerator or at room temperature and reheat in a 350 degree oven for about 8 minutes.
+- Storing: The croissants are best eaten the day they are made.
+Freeze in an airtight container.
+Thaw the croissants overnight in the refrigerator or at room temperature and reheat in a 350-degree oven for about 8 minutes.

 Serving Size:1 croissant